-- The data files generated by the Sequel II system and Sequel IIe systems for each cell transferred to network storage.
-(See "Sequel® II system and Sequel IIe system output files" on page 132 for details.) - The data files generated by secondary analysis.
-(See "Secondary analysis output files" on page 137 for details.) - Configuration and user management.
-(See "Configuration and user management" on page 140 for details.) - SMRT Link client hardware/software requirements.
-(See "Hardware/software requirements" on page 143 for details.)
+- The data files generated by secondary analysis.
+(See "Secondary analysis output files" on page 150 for details.) - Configuration and user management.
+(See "Configuration and user management" on page 156 for details.) - SMRT Link client hardware/software requirements.
+(See "Hardware/ software requirements" on page 158 for details.)

-Installation of SMRT Link server software is discussed in the document SMRT Link software installation guide (v11.1).
+Installation of SMRT Link server software is discussed in the document SMRT Link software installation guide (v13.0).

-New features, fixed issues and known issues are listed in the document SMRT Link release notes (v11.1).
+New features, fixed issues and known issues are listed in the document SMRT Link release notes (v13.0).

-When you first start SMRT Link, you must specify which system you are using: Sequel II, or Sequel IIe.
-This choice affects some of the initial values used in the Sample Setup and Run Design modules.
-In those modules, you can switch between the two Sequel systems as needed.
+When you first start SMRT Link, you must specify which system you are using: Revio, Sequel II, or Sequel IIe.
+This choice affects some of the initial values used in the Sample Setup and Runs modules.
+In those modules, you can switch between the systems as needed.
 Users with administrator access can configure SMRT Link to support all instrument types.
+Note: SMRT Link Lite does not support Sequel II.